Tomoya Tsuboi: Professional career

-Early career

 On 13 March 2025, Tsuboi made his professional debut in a bout against Boonrueang Phayom.
 In the second round, Tsuboi scored a knockdown after landing a shot to the body of his opponent.
 Phayom was able to recover from the knockdown, but was dropped for a second time later in the round which resulted in the referee opting to call an end to the bout.
 On 8 June 2025, Tsuboi faced Trần Văn Thảo for the vacant WBO Asia Pacific bantamweight title.
 Tsuboi was able to secure the win after outboxing his opponent for the majority of the bout.

+In just his fifth professional fight, Tsuboi faced Ricardo Malajika for the vacant WBC super-flyweight title at Toyota Arena in Tokyo on 27 September 2026.
+He lost via split decision with two of the ringside judges scoring the bout 116–112 and 115–113 respectively for his opponent, while the third had it 115–113 in his favour.